COVID-19 Vaccine Frequently Asked Questions

 Making a decision about getting vaccinated

 I’ve already had COVID-19/have COVID-19 antibodies.
 Do I need the vaccine?

 Yes.
 You should still get vaccinated.
-At this time, we do not know the length of immune response in those who’ve had the COVID-19 infection. .
-When you have the COVID-19 vaccine, it can help protect you against re-infection and may, we hope, also prevent you from transmitting the virus to others.
+At this time, we do not know the length of immune response in those who’ve had a COVID-19 infection.
+When you get the COVID-19 vaccine, it can help protect you against re-infection and may prevent you from transmitting the virus to others.